-Relief typically comes in 30 seconds.
+Relief to help an upset stomach typically comes in 30 seconds.
 After you do one side, repeat on the other.
-There are also bands that can be purchased and worn before trips or when you’re feeling nauseated that keep pressure on the pressure points for you.
+There are also bands that can be purchased and worn before trips or when you’re feeling nauseated that keep the pressure on the pressure points for you.
 (Find them online here.)

 Taking bitters before meals, though, can improve digestion and prevent upset stomach.
 You can get more bitters by eating bitter greens before a meal or drinking bitter drinks, like coffee and tea, without sweetener.
 You can also use a supplement.
 A liquid supplement is recommended because it engages with the tastebuds, which triggers the release of bile.
 (Find liquid bitters here.)

 Papaya fruit and/or enzymes also help with digestion.
 They contain properties similar to digestive enzymes, which help your body break down food and absorb nutrients.
 Papaya enzymes are often recommended to help pregnant women with indigestion and heartburn and this supplement can be found online here or in your local natural food store.

 Fresh papaya is another great (and tasty) way to get these enzymes.
 Just be sure to buy organic papaya fruit, as many papaya crops are GMO.